 Verdict?
 Regular sugar doesn’t pass the kitchen test, but… some folks make exceptions for sugar — simultaneously making an effort to reduce their sugar consumption throughout the month.
 Sounds like a good idea to me!

-Regular “Brown Sugar” (the kind you get in the box at the grocery store) is usually just refined table sugar with a small amount (3.5% to 6.5%) of added molasses (which is a byproduct of the sugar-making process in the first place)… but since it goes through the refining/bleaching process first, it doesn’t pass the kitchen test.
+Regular “Brown Sugar” (the kind you get in the box at the grocery store) is usually just refined table sugar with a small amount (3.5% to 6.5%) of added molasses (which is a byproduct of the sugar-making process in the first place – see below)… but since it goes through the refining/bleaching process first, it doesn’t pass the kitchen test.

 Verdict?
 Unprocessed Fail.

 I think it would be possible to make something similar to these sugar crystals at home, if you had some sugar cane stalks ready to go.
-Although there are a couple of steps in the commercial process that you couldn’t do, I’m guessing you could still get the crystals if you’re patient enough (perhaps a countertop food dehydrator would help evaporation).
+Although there are a couple of steps in the commercial process for some of these that you could not easily do at home, I’m guessing you could still get the crystals if you’re patient enough (perhaps a countertop food dehydrator would help evaporation).

 I’ve seen many articles refer to these sugars as “unrefined” or “raw,” and that’s a bit misleading.
 They may be raw if they haven’t been heated, but they’re certainly not “unrefined” — they are simply less refined than other crystalline sugars.
 They start with sugar cane, extract the juice, then heat it to evaporate the water.
 Once the sugar crystallizes, it is often spun in a centrifuge (hence the name turbinado) to further dry the sugar and remove some impurities.
 (Demerara sugar is similar, but is originally named for the Demerara colony in Guyana.
 It’s now produced in Mauritius.)

 Muscovado sugar (also known as “Barbados Sugar”) is similar, but is dried without using a centrifuge.
-Of these choices, Muscovado is likely to be the least processed and most likely to pass the kitchen test.
+Similarly, rapadura is made from juicing (crushing) sugarcane and then simply evaporating the liquid over low heat.
+Of all of these choices, Muscovado and Rapadura are the least processed and most likely to pass the kitchen test.

 Verdict?
-Shoot for Muscovado if you can find it.
+Shoot for Muscovado or Rapadura if you can find them.
 Beyond that, you’ll need to decide what’s right for you.